freenas/freenas-docs/userguide/sharing.rst

 :numref:`Table %s <iscsi_extent_conf_tab>`
 summarizes the settings that can be configured when creating an extent.
-Note that **file extent creation will fail if you do not append the name of the file to be created to the volume/dataset name.**
+Note that **file extent creation fails when the name of the file to be created to the volume/dataset name.** is not appended.

 .. _iscsi_adding_extent_fig: